wgmo/graphtik/docs/source/arch.rst

         is true globally in the `configurations` or if :attr:`.FunctionalOperation.endurance` is true.

-        You may interogate :attr:`.Solution.executed` to discover the status of each executed operations.
+        You may interrogate :attr:`.Solution.executed` to discover the status of each executed operations or call :meth:`.scream_if_incomplete()`.

     predicate
     node predicate